-In its strictest form, the rule means even the return value of printf statements and file close statements should be checked.
+In its strictest form, this rule means even the return value of printf statements and file close statements should be checked.

-Reason: If the response to an error would rightfully be no different than the response to success, there is a point in explicitly checking a return value.
+Reason: If the response to an error is rightfully no different from the response to success, one should explicitly check a return value.
 This is usually the case with calls to close and printf.
 It is acceptable to explicitly cast the function return value to void – indicating that the coder explicitly (not accidentally) decides to ignore a return value.

 Rule No. 8 – Limited Use of Preprocessor

 The use of the preprocessor should be limited to the inclusion of header files and macro definitions.
 Recursive macro calls, token pasting, and variable argument lists are not allowed.

 There should be justification for more than one or two conditional compilation directives even in large application development efforts, beyond the standard boilerplate, which avoids multiple inclusion of the same header file.
 Each such use must be flagged by a tool-based checker and justified in the code.

 Reason: The C preprocessor is a powerful and ambiguous tool that can destroy the code clarity and confuse many text-based checkers.
 The effect of constructs in unbounded preprocessor code could be exceptionally hard to decipher, even with a formal language definition in hand.

 The caution against conditional compilation is equally important – with just 10 conditional compilation directives, there could be 1024 possible versions (2^10) of the code, which would increase the required testing effort.

 Rule No. 9 – Limited Use of Pointers

 The use of pointers must be restricted.
 No more than one level of dereferencing is permitted.
 Pointer dereference operations should not be hidden inside typedef declaration or macro definitions.